-The organisation, competences and functioning of the courts are mainly regulated in the Judicial Organisation Law, approved by Law No 24/2007, of 15 February 2008 (Lei da Organização Judiciária), which was recently amended by Law No 11/2018, of October 3rd.
+The organisation, competences and functioning of the courts are mainly regulated in the Judicial Organisation Law, approved by Law No 24/2007, of 15 February 2008 (Lei da Organização Judiciária), amended in 2018.
 Jurisdiction is divided by the courts in respect of the matter, the hierarchy and geographically.
-Under the Judicial Organisation Law, the judicial order is organised as follows: Supreme Court (Tribunal Supremo), with jurisdiction in the entire Territory; Higher Courts for Appeal (Tribunais Superiores de Recurso); Provincial Judicial Courts (Tribunais Judiciais de Província); and District Judicial Courts (Tribunais Judiciais de Distrito).
+Under the Judicial Organisation Law, the judicial order is organised as follows: Supreme Court (Tribunal Supremo), with jurisdiction in the entire territory; Higher Courts for Appeal (Tribunais Superiores de Recurso); Provincial Judicial Courts (Tribunais Judiciais de Província); and District Judicial Courts (Tribunais Judiciais de Distrito).